 Updated October 2019.
 It’s National Dessert Day.
 I’ll start this post with a confession: I have an insatiable sweet tooth.
 It’s a blessing and a curse, and also probably why I bake almost every weekend.
 I also find baking oddly relaxing (is that weird?).
 But sometimes I just want to treat myself to something nice, that I probably can’t bake myself at home, or that I don’t have the patience to bake myself.
 Thank goodness there is no shortage of places to enjoy a good dessert in Chattanooga.

 As far as dessert goes, I’m not that picky, but I definitely have my favorites.
-If there’s chocolate, Nutella, strawberries, sprinkles and/or peanut butter in it, chances are I’ll be all about it.
+If there’s chocolate, Nutella, strawberries, cookie dough, sprinkles and/or peanut butter in it, chances are I’ll be all about it.

 We already know there are some fun ice cream spots in Chattanooga, but there’s so much more to dessert and sweet treats than ice cream.
-Heck, I even think donuts can qualify as dessert.
+Heck, I even think donuts qualify as dessert.

 Here are some of the best spots to get your favorite sweet treat or dessert in Chattanooga!